filippsen/spieluhr-demo/README.md

 ![Screenshot 1](/ss_1.png "Screenshot 1")

+The project has been converted to Unity 4.

 How
 ----
 _Trivia: This demo was programmed on a Sunday from ~3AM-9AM, powered by Hershey's chocolate bar and a bottle of pepsi._